 As the Western European Pet care market continues to grow, expecting to reach an estimated value of 26.8 billion euros in 2017 it comes as no surprise the show welcomed record numbers of visitors and exhibitors.

-As one of our biggest markets, it was a great opportunity to capture a glimpse of the current pet food packaging trends and NPD’S emerging across the Europe that will inevitably impact our customers and service offering.
+As one of our biggest markets, it was a great opportunity to capture a glimpse of the current pet food packaging trends and NPD’S emerging across Europe that will inevitably impact our customers and service offering.

 It seems that pet food products are becoming ever more influenced by human food and drink trends, and at a much faster rate than seen previously.
 Chances are if you were eating it last year, expect to be buying it for your furry friends in 2017.

-There was even a superfood favourite Quinoa based, gluten free product from Farmina that promoted digestion and weight management, proving that pet owners are increasingly health conscious consumers.
+There was even a superfood favourite Quinoa-based, gluten-free product from Farmina that promoted digestion and weight management, proving that pet owners are increasingly health-conscious consumers.

 As to be expected snacking products were well represented throughout the exhibition.
-According to Pet Business World the dog treats and chews market is showing robust growth with the value estimated at £434million in the UK alone.
+According to Pet Business World, the dog treats and chews market is showing robust growth with the value estimated at £434million in the UK alone.

-Brands such as Whimzees had stands dedicated to snack based products, emphasising natural, dental benefits with Chew Toothbrushes.
+Brands such as Whimzees had stands dedicated to snack-based products, emphasising natural, dental benefits with Chew Toothbrushes.

-Canagan Biscuit Bakes also featured on the Symply Pet Foods stand.
+Canagan Biscuit Bakes is also featured on the Symply Pet Foods stand.
 Considering the continuous product innovation from the Symply team it’s no surprise the company recently celebrated winning the Queens Award for Enterprise 2017.

-Emphasis on “fresh”, “gourmet” and “grain free” are still ever popular amongst the biggest pet food brands and have become crucial elements of product marketing.
+Emphasis on “fresh”, “gourmet” and “grain-free” are still ever popular amongst the biggest pet food brands and have become crucial elements of product marketing.